Encountering a young bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.

 Place the young bird in the basket and leave it alone.
 The parents will take care of it once you leave.

 Many bird deaths are caused by well-meaning people.
-Improper feeding and stress can cause a baby bird's death.
+Improper feeding and stress can result in death.

 Should you hand-feed wild baby birds that you have found?
 The short answer is no.